 Whose economy is it anyway?

-A group of enterprising people in Alexandria have been working at reviving the fortunes of the Mitchell Way shops.
+A group of enterprising people in Alexandria have been working at reviving the fortunes of shops in the town centre.
 Susan Maxwell, at the campaign’s forefront, wants to rebuild the local economy by setting up a collaborative Can Do Space focusing on creative business.

 Alexandria’s 1970s shopping centre has become tired and some of its major stores have put down the shutters for the final time.
-Many places across the country are facing this – leading to plummeting footfall and high unemployment.
+However this was not due to economic reasons but to make way for demolition!

 So, we have asked her what she thinks a community can gain from such an enterprise.